wesleimp-deprecated/wesleimp.github.io/_posts/2021-3-29-elixir-and-erlang-code-in-the-same-umbrella-project.md

 {% endhighlight %}

 # 6. Conclusion
 It's a really simple process!
-Just put the Elixir and Earlang codes together.
-And with a few lines of code you'll get it done.
+Just put the Elixir and Erlang codes together.
+And with a few lines of code, you'll get it done.

 Check the [repo](https://github.com/wesleimp/ping_beam) for more.